Mexico Invest Free shortlist

 PV Centro $340K all-in, gross $19K

-Five questions to ask every seller pro forma
+What should buyers verify on five questions to ask every seller pro forma?

 4. How many identical units STR in building?